HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 ### Carmack compression ###
 The underlying idea of this compression method is that certain information patterns are going to be repeated several times.
 Instead of repeating the pattern each time a reference to previous instances of the pattern is stored; the already uncompressed data is referenced by the still compressed data.

 The compressed data consists of uncompressed words, one of two types of pointers, near pointers and far pointers, and exceptions where all four can appear in the same file depending on which is necessary.
 Near pointers are byte triplets and far pointers are byte quadruples.
-On top of this ther are special exceptions for words that might be confused for pointers.
+On top of this there are special exceptions for words that might be confused for pointers.
 Remember that all offsets are given in *words* and that a word on the original target architecture was two bytes in size.
 To get the *byte* offset multiply the word offset by two.

 #### Near pointers ####
 Near pointers are a sequence of three bytes (count, tag, offset).
 The first byte tells us how many words to copy, it is an usingned 8-bit integer.
 The second byte is the tag and always 0xA7, it is used to identify a near pointer.
 The third byte is the unsigned 8-bit integer offset relative from the last written word to the word to copy.
 Take the following example: